3dlg-hcvc/OPDMulti/README.md

 --opts MODEL.WEIGHTS <PPRETRAINED_MODEL>
 ```

-* Model needs the same options as above
-* Evaluate on test set: add things to `--opts DATASETS.TEST "('MotionNet_test',)"` (The complete version will be `--opts MODEL.WEIGHTS <PPRETRAINED_MODEL> DATASETS.TEST "('MotionNet_test',)"`)
+* Evaluate on test set: `--opts MODEL.WEIGHTS <PPRETRAINED_MODEL> DATASETS.TEST "('MotionNet_test',)"`.
-* Use inference result file instead of pretrained model: --inference-file `<PATH_TO_INFERENCE_FILE>`, this will directly evaluate using the results without inferencing again
+* To evaluate directly on pre-saved inference file, pass the file path as an argument `--inference-file <PATH_TO_INFERENCE_FILE>`.

 ## Pretrained-Models

 You can download our pretrained model weights (on both OPDReal and OPDMulti) for different input format (RGB, RGB-D, depth) from the following table.

-For people who want to just test/evaluate our model, you can download the pretrained model weights on OPDMulti dataset.
+To evaluate our model, download the pretrained weights from the OPDMulti column.
+And to finetune on custom data, download the pretrained weights from OPDReal column.

-For those who want to train by themselves, you can download the pretrained OPDReal model weights to train your own model on OPDMulti.
+### How to read the table
+The "Model Name" column contains a link to the config file.
+To train/evaluate the different model variants, change the ``` --config-file /path/to/config/name.yaml``` in the training/evaluation command.

 ### OPDMulti
 <table><tbody>